Orphoros/Statusify/SECURITY.md

 The security of software products, which includes all source code repositories managed through GitHub, is a top priority and all efforts are made to ensure that the codebase is secure.

-If you believe you have found a security vulnerability in any repository owned by Orphoros, please report it to as described below.
+If you believe you have found a security vulnerability in any repository owned by Orphoros, please report it as described below.

 ## Reporting Security Issues